Skip to main content

 Body

 Welcome to GLCCSchool!
 Now well onto its second decade, the GLCCSchool offers a broad range of webinars that will appeal to all Great Lakes cruisers.
-Take a look at our Open Classes and Future Classes to see what is currently available or coming up.
+Take a look at our Open Classes, Recording Library or Class Schedule see what is currently available.

 Over the past decade, GLCCSchool has served thousands of students in the Great Lakes cruising community by providing a broad array of informative webinars addressing cruising-related topics and skills.
 Whether you're looking to learn more about the latest anchoring techniques and equipment, radar, boat maintenance, solar power, energy management, weather forecasting or are simply seeking experienced local knowledge on the hottest cruising areas in the Great Lakes, GLCCSchool has the webinar for you.